Saptha-me/Bindu/README.md

 Pebble breaks down the barriers between AI agent frameworks, enabling effortless collaboration across [Smolagent](https://github.com/huggingface/smolagents), [AgnoAI](https://github.com/agno-agi/agno), [CrewAI](https://github.com/crewai/crewai) and more.
 One protocol to unite them all — simple, powerful, and ready to transform how your agents communicate.

+## 🌐 Our Vision

+**Building the open standard for agent-to-agent communication in a world of billions of AI agents.**

+As autonomous agents proliferate, secure and efficient communication becomes critical.
+Our protocol enables decentralized agent communication with:

+- **Security First**: Built on mutual TLS (mTLS) for enterprise-grade security
+- **High Performance**: Lightweight protocol optimized for distributed systems
+- **Future-Ready**: Designed for the coming era of autonomous, agent-driven applications

+We're building the foundation for a truly decentralized agent ecosystem.

 ## 🤔 The Problem

 As AI agent ecosystems grow more complex, a critical challenge emerges: **agents built with different frameworks can't easily communicate with each other**.
 This communication barrier prevents: